EmmyAnieDev/Learn-Laravel/README.md

 -   QUEUING EMAILS: Laravel Queuing lets you handle time-consuming tasks, like sending emails or uploads, in the background.
 This boosts your app's performance and responsiveness.

 -   To start the queue worker, run the following command: ====>>  php artisan queue:work

+##  BLADE COMPONENTS

+-   Blade components in Laravel are reusable, customizable pieces of UI that can be included in different views, making your code cleaner and more maintainable.
+Components allow you to encapsulate complex HTML, logic, and styling, and reuse them across your application.

+-   To create a blade components, run this command: ====>> php artisan make:component Alert

+-   To create a blade components inside nested folder, run this command: ====>> php artisan make:component From/Input

+-   To create a inline blade components, run this command: ====>> php artisan make:component From/Link --inline (This type of component don't have View, they only have Class. code your view inside the class).

+-   To create an Anonymous blade components, run this command: ====>> php artisan make:component from.button --view (This type of component don't have Class, they only have View.)